DanielRendox/RoutineTracker/README.md

 _I embrace the possibility of utilizing Kotlin Multiplatform for porting the app to other platforms in the future, so SQLDelight, Koin, and Kotlinx-datetime are used instead of traditional Android libraries such as Hilt, Room, and java.time._

+## Branching strategy
+The project's branching strategy is simple.
+All the development work takes place in the `develop` branch whereas the `main` branch contains the code that is used in production. `feature` branches must be first merged into `develop`.
+Once the new features are implemented and tested, they are finally merged into `main` followed by the release of a new version of the app.
+When contributing to the project, please submit your pull requests to the `develop` branch.

 ## Documentation
 For more information about [how Routine Tracker works](https://github.com/DanielRendox/RoutineTracker/blob/develop/docs/HowDoesRoutineTrackerWork.md) internally, navigate to the [docs folder](https://github.com/DanielRendox/RoutineTracker/tree/develop/docs).
 You can also use AI tools like [phorm.ai](https://www.phorm.ai/) to ask questions about the entire repo.
 Make sure the develop branch is checked out because it contains the most up-to-date content.